Eric Haase Preview, Player Props: Guardians vs. Dodgers

-Eric Haase is available when the Cleveland Guardians battle Clayton Kershaw and the Los Angeles Dodgers at Progressive Field Wednesday at 7:10 PM ET.
+Thursday, Eric Haase and the Cleveland Guardians square off against the Los Angeles Dodgers and Ryan Pepiot, with the first pitch at 1:10 PM ET.

 In his most recent action (on August 18 against the Guardians) he went 0-for-1.